gritzko/swarm-ron-docs/uid.md

 UIDs are serialized to Base64 as two [Base64x64 ints](int.md) using `-` as a pair separator, e.g. `1CQKneD1-X~` (time `1CQKneD1`, origin replica id `X~`).

-## Time part format
+### Time part format

-Swarm timestamps are based on the Gregorian calendar and not milliseconds-since-epoch because they are [hybrid][hybrid] (logical, but calendar-aware).
+Swarm timestamps are Gregorian calendar based, not milliseconds-since-epoch because they are [hybrid][hybrid] (logical, but calendar-aware).
 Intuitive understanding of timestamps is a higher priority than easy calculation of time intervals.

 Timestamp values have the `MMDHmSssnn` format.